square-computersetup/square-computersetup.github.io/_pages/win.md

 {% include figure url="/assets/images/win-account3.png" image_path="/assets/images/win-account3.png" %}

-If you have signed into your microsoft account previously you will istead need to put in your password and enter the verification code that will be sent via SMS.
+If you have signed into your Microsoft account previously you will istead need to put in your password and enter the verification code that will be sent via SMS.

-Note: This password may be different than your Square password.
+Note: This password may be different than your Block password.

 After logging in, you will need to accept some terms and condtions, then computer will continue setting up and may restart again and eventually you will see a screen that says Setting up your device for work